abdul-1432/Video_Landing_Page/README.md

 ## Features

-- **Responsive Design:** The landing page is built using responsive design principles, ensuring a seamless experience across different devices and screen sizes.
+- **Responsive Design:** The landing page uses responsive design principles, ensuring a seamless experience across different devices and screen sizes.

 - **Video Integration:** Easily integrate your video or video series into the landing page.
 The page supports embedding videos from platforms such as YouTube, Vimeo, or self-hosted videos.